intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Model/phixtral/README.md

-# Phixtral-4x2_8
+# Phixtral

-In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on phi models.
-For illustration purposes, we utilize the [microsoft/phixtral-4x2_8](https://huggingface.co/mlabonne/phixtral-4x2_8) as a reference phixtral model.
+In this directory, you will find examples on how you could use BigDL-LLM `optimize_model` API to accelerate Qwen-VL models.
+For illustration purposes, we utilize the [mlabonne/phixtral-4x2_8](https://huggingface.co/mlabonne/phixtral-4x2_8) as a reference Phixtral model.

-> **Note**: If you want to download the Hugging Face *Transformers* model, please refer to [here](https://huggingface.co/docs/hub/models-downloading#using-git).
->
-> BigDL-LLM optimizes the *Transformers* model in INT4 precision at runtime, and thus no explicit conversion is needed.

 ## Requirements
 To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.